Muriel2Horak/core-platform/docs/epics/S1_SUMMARY.md

 - **UserDirectoryController**
   - Path: `/api/users-directory` → `/api/user-directories`
   - Added backward-compatible alias (removal: v2.3.0)
+  - Added comprehensive Swagger/OpenAPI annotations:
+    - @Tag for API grouping
+    - @Operation with detailed description and deprecation notice
+    - @Parameter for all request parameters with examples
+    - @ApiResponses for all response codes
   - Javadoc updated with migration note
   - Build successful, no warnings